How Long Does It Take to Build Good Credit From Scratch?

 Only Charge What You Can Afford

 Credit cards are a tool, not an excuse for a shopping spree.
-If you open a card to start building a credit score, use it for small purchases that fit in your budget and pay the card off in full each month.
-This is important as your credit utilization ratio (which is your proportion of debt compared to available credit) is the second biggest factor impacting your credit score.
+If you open a card to start building a credit score, use it for small purchases that fit your budget and pay the card off in full each month.
+Regular use and full payment are important as your credit utilization ratio—the proportion of debt compared to available credit—is the second biggest factor impacting your credit score.